Emuzex/virgo-ui/docs/guide/features/transitions.md

 Additionally, you can also create your own transitions via `createTransition` function provided by Virgo.

-Transitions components in Virgo has pattern `A<transition-name>Transition` (_e.g. `AFadeTransition`_) and transition name will be used as the name of the transition.
+Transitions components in Virgo has pattern `Virgo<transition-name>Transition` (_e.g. `VirgoFadeTransition`_) and transition name will be used as the name of the transition.
 For example, If you create a transition component for bounce `createTransition('bounce')` then name it `ABounceTransition` and you can use it as `<SomeComponent transition="bounce">`.
 Don't forget to write the styles for this transition. <i class="i-fluent-emoji-grinning-face-with-sweat"></i>

 ## Naming Convention